CDCgov/EpiSync/apps/explorer/README.md

 ## Background

-EpiCast aims to be both a machine readable and a human readable format.
+EpiSync aims to be both a machine readable and a human readable format.
 It uses formats that like CSV and YAML that are good representations of this goal.
 Nevertheless, the explorer improves upon the readability of these formats by providing a well designed user interface.